magento/pwa-studio/pwa-devdocs/_drafts/scaffolding/custom-project-templates/index.md

 {: .bs-callout .bs-callout-warning}
 **Note:**
 The `buildpack create-project` command does not perform the actual file copy.
-Use the convenient `tasks.IGNORE` and `tasks.COPY` handlers provided by the tool to perform common ignore and copy file tasks.
+Use the convenient `tasks.Ignore` and `tasks.Copy` handlers provided by the tool to perform common ignore and copy file tasks.

 ### `after`